-GASB Statement No. 84 - In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
-This standard's primary objective is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The statement is effective for periods beginning after December 15, 2018.
+GASB Statement No. 100 - In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62.
+The primary objective of this statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
+This statement is effective for periods beginning after June 15, 2023.
 The District has not yet determined the impact on the financial statements.

-GASB Statement No. 87 - In June 2017, GASB issued Statement No. 87, Leases.
-This standard's primary objective is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The statement is effective for periods beginning after December 15, 2019.
-The District has not determined the impact on the financial statements.
+GASB Statement No. 101 - In June 2022, GASB issued Statement No. 101, Compensated Absences.
+The objective of this statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
+That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
+This statement is effective for periods beginning after December 15, 2023.
+The District has not yet determined the impact on the financial statements.